-The Witch Head Nebula received its spooky name because when photographed, the shape of the gas is similar to the face of a witch seen from the side.
-Can you see it on the picture?
+The Witch Head Nebula received its spooky name because when photographed, the shape of the gas looks like the profile of a witch.
+Can you see it in the picture?
 A hint: the witch is looking towards Rigel.

 Just like the other deep sky objects around Orion, the Witch Head Nebula is also a great target for wide-field astrophotography.

-If you have a motorized mount or even a small star tracker, we suggest using a 50mm lens on your DSLR camera and point it towards Rigel.
+If you have a motorized mount or even a small star tracker, we suggest using a 50mm lens on your DSLR camera and pointing it toward Rigel.
 Take a long exposure shot and you should see the nebula appear clearly next to the star.
-We'll show you the result of photographing IC 2118 wide field later.
+We'll show you the result of photographing IC 2118 wide-field later.

 M78 can be found in Orion, very close to M42 and IC 434.
 It is not visible to the unaided eye but can be spotted quite easily with a telescope.

-Messier 78 can be a little tricky to find the first time, but it is advised to take a wide field image of the Orion's belt area and, once spotted, use a bigger lens or instrument.
+Messier 78 can be a little tricky to find the first time, but it is advised to take a wide-field image of Orion's belt area and, once spotted, use a bigger lens or instrument.

-If you do not have the patience to do that, and do not own a GoTo mount, try to find it directly with your telescope by scanning the area around the Flame nebula.
+If you are eager and do not own a GoTo mount yet, try to find it with your telescope by scanning the area around the Flame Nebula.

 Beginner astrophotographers might find M78 challenging to image.
-It may be the brightest diffuse reflection nebula in the sky, but it is still mostly made of dark dust.
-Make sure to spend as much time as you can on this target, as processing this object is pretty difficult and will for sure be challenging.
-We had to revisit this nebula 3 times in order to get a result we liked.
+It may be the brightest diffuse reflection nebula in the sky, but it is shrouded in dark dust.
+Make sure to spend as much time as you can on this target, as processing will be challenging.
+We revisited this nebula three times in order to get a result we liked.

 We also made a video of how we processed this object from beginning to end which you can see HERE.
-Make sure to download our raw files and try processing it yourself!
+Make sure to download our raw files and try processing them yourself!

-Barnard's Loop is an huge emission nebula in the constellation Orion that is believed to have originated about 2 million years ago.
-Just like IC 434 and M78, the nebula is faint and was discovered with long duration film exposures in 1895.
+Barnard's Loop is a huge emission nebula in the constellation Orion that is believed to have originated about 2 million years ago.
+Just like IC 434 and M78, the nebula is faint and was discovered with long-duration film exposures in 1895.
 Barnard's Loop cannot be seen with the naked eye and it is debatable whether you can observe it through a telescope with the right filter.
-In any way, the nebula will only look impressive if you are willing to image it.
+In any case, the nebula only looks impressive if you are willing to photograph it.

-This target is also tricky to process, because you need to make sure that all the different nebulae visible in your image are not left aside.
+When you get to processing, this object might be hard.
+Ensure that all the different nebulae visible in your image are not left out of the overall result.
 For example, it is very easy to blow out the Orion Nebula without realizing it due to its bright core.

-You do not need your telescope to image this target, so we suggest you attempt to image it on a night when you feel like doing some wide field astrophotography.
-Even if you do not own a clip-on Hydrogen-Alpha filter for your DSLR camera, you can do like us and come back on a different night to add that second batch to your existing data.
+You do not need a telescope to image this target, so we suggest you attempt to image it on a night when you feel like doing some wide-field astrophotography.
+Even if you do not own a clip-on Hydrogen-Alpha filter for your DSLR camera, you can do as we did and come back on a different night to add that second batch to your existing data.